The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/basic-guide.md

 # AoE Rotations

 Rule of thumb: Always AoE when there are three or more enemies.
-When AoEing groups of enemies as a SAM, you will want to put your buffs up with Meikyo Shisui + Mangetsu/Oka, and then follow the below basic rotation:
+When AoEing groups of enemies as a SAM, you will want to put your buffs up with Meikyo Shisui and Mangetsu/Oka and then follow the below basic rotation:

 ![alt_text](https://xivapi.com/i/003000/003189_hr1.png "Fuko")
 **\->**